ivansglazunov/nextjs-hasura-auth/TELEGRAM_BOT.md

 **No notifications sent:**
 - Check `GITHUB_TELEGRAM_BOT` is set to `1`
-- Verify all required secrets are configured
+- Verify `TELEGRAM_CHANNEL_ID` is configured correctly
+- Ensure bot has administrator permissions in the channel
 - Check GitHub Actions logs for errors

 **API rate limits:**